-The library provides access to online resources and databases that have been carefully selected by the library's staff to provide high-quality and reliable content.
+The library provides access to online resources and databases that have been carefully selected by our staff to provide high-quality and reliable content.
 Most of these resources are available from home with a valid Ferguson Library card.

 |Database provided by iConn||

 Ferguson Library Card Required

 Full text articles from over 4,700 academic journals covering all major areas of study including: social sciences, humanities, education, physics, chemistry, biology, engineering, language and linguistics, and more.